mdio49/nes-emulator/README.md

 - `L`: Start/stop logger.
 - `Esc`: Exit emulator.

-The window may also be resized to any scale and put into fullscreen mode by pressing the `F4` key.

 ## Possible Future Plans
 - Add more mappers.
 - Add P2 controller support.